 possessing the untold quicksilver magic of technologies an astronomical eon

-The Saturnians had shared a collective thought-chuckle at their expense.
+The Saturnians had shared a collective thought-chuckling at their expense.

-As it has for over a billion years.
-Saturn will now await the earthlings, too.
+as it has for over a billion years.
+Saturn will now also, await the Earthlings.

 Decisions have been made in collective thoughtings.